 It would be a few years before I’d get another shock from eating a “cheese” product.
 Somehow, I ended up trying the premade Velveeta Shells and Cheese.
 I managed two bites, before I realized that it felt like the inside of my mouth was being plastinated.
 Was Velveeta used in the plastination process for Bodyworlds?
 I don’t know, but that was the first and last time I was gonna subject myself to it!

 Every summer since, of course, I’ve had to gag at the commercials about making Velveeta / Rotel “queso dip”.
-As I visualized the damage this stuff must be doing to the innards of those poor unsuspecting bastards in the commercial, my husband would inform me that – if one grew up with Velveeta – it’s not as horrible as it comes across to my fresh, unplastinated palate.
+As I visualized the damage this stuff must be doing to the innards of those poor unsuspecting folks in the commercial, my husband would inform me that – if one grew up with Velveeta – it’s not as horrible as it comes across to my fresh, unplastinated palate.

 Anyway.
 Yes.
 Velveeta is the most disgusting thing I’ve ever come across in my life.
 That it’s marketed as food should be *criminal*.